noctuelles/42-fdf/README.md

 - [x] Modular code : you can add more projection on the go, by just adding a transformation fonction.
 I'm using linked list and function pointer to make this possible.
+- [x] Added a compass in the bottom-left of the screen.
 - [ ] Better MiniLibX handling.
 - [ ] Hiding H.U.D.